positron48/hass-caretaker/README.md

 The stream is securely displayed in the control interface that opens when you click the "Control Interface" button on the ESP32 Robot card.
 The stream is loaded using a secure signed URL that doesn't require you to expose your robot directly to the internet.

+### Joystick Control

+The integrated joystick provides intuitive control of your robot:
+- Click anywhere in the joystick area to position the handle
+- Drag the handle to steer your robot
+- Release to automatically center the joystick and stop movement
+- Smooth, normalized values (-1 to 1) for precise control

+### Camera Settings

+Adjust camera settings through the slide-out settings panel:
+- **Resolution**: Select from multiple preset resolutions (QQVGA to UXGA)
+- **Quality**: Adjust image compression with real-time feedback
+- **LED Control**: Set LED brightness from 0-100%

 ### MJPEG Streaming Performance

 The implementation includes several optimizations for MJPEG streaming: